sneha-pujari/cse210_littlefoot_demo/littlefoot-review.md

 > - Tooling quality (package managers, linter, formatter).
 > - Build and testing experience.

 - The setup process wasn't the best.
 Some parts of the documentation were vague, without specific instructions on the setup.
 Some Developers unfamiliar with HTML/JS plugins might face a slight learning curve.
-Instead of the provided code snippets, it would be helpful to explain with full code to understand how to integrate littlefoot into my existing code.
 - Tooling Quality: The use of Commitlint, Husky, and Vitest indicates a focus on maintaining code quality and enforcing commit standards.
 - Challenges: The library could benefit from more detailed testing coverage, especially for edge cases involving different footnote markup structures.